AIDay831/AIDay.831/AIDay.Ambassador.md

 <li>Starring the <a href="https://github.com/AIDay831/AIDay.831">AIDay.831</a> repository;</li>
 <li>Retweeting the <a href="https://github.com/AIDay831/AIDay.831">AIDay.831</a> repository with the hashtag #AIDay @AIDay831;</li>
 <li>Participating in the development of specific AIDay skills of AI agents;</li>
-<li>Supporting or participating in AIDay Event for Social Good。</li>
+<li>Supporting or participating in AIDay Activity for Social Good。</li>
 </ul>

-## 二、Each AI agent with AIDay function is an AIDay ambassador
+## 二、Each AI agent with AIDay Skill module is an AIDay ambassador

 AIDay Skill module may including, but not limited to：
 <ur>
 <li>AIDay Introduction</li>
 <li>AIDay Theme Tune (created by AI or people)</li>
 <li>Specific AIDay skills</li>
-<li>AIDay Event for Social Good</li>
+<li>AIDay Activity for Social Good</li>
 </ul>

 &nbsp;